cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 ```

 This solution has several disadvantages:

 - It requires an intermediate DBO type.
 - It requires additional mapping code to adjust fetched data to the desired structure
-- If we change the relation between User and Address from one-to-one to one-to-many it will result in data duplication.
+- If we change the relation between User and Address from one-to-one to one-to-many, it will result in data duplication.

 Another option is to fetch direct attributes (Id, FirstName, LastName) with one query, fetch address data with another one and merge user with address in memory: